Inference for Sparse and Dense Functional Data with Covariate Adjustments: Introduction

 Additionally, we derive the explicit optimal multiple bandwidth expressions for the case of sparse and dense covariate adjusted functional data.
 For dense functional data, this leads to rather unconventional bandwidth expressions with different convergence rates for the bandwidths in $U$- and $Z$-direction.
 Effectively, this imposes a necessary under-smoothing in $U$-direction, which guarantees that the $U$-related bias and variance components become negligible in comparison to the $Z$-related bias and variance components.

 Our third contribution is concerned with finite-samples.
 The differentiation between sparse and dense functional data is based on pure theoretical considerations.
 In practice, however, it is usually impossible to differentiate between these two asymptotic data scenarios.
-Therefore, we contribute finite-sample corrections that allow for robust inferences with sparse and dense functional data as well as with any hybrid data scenario in-between.
+Therefore, we contribute finite-sample corrections that allow for robust inferences with sparse and dense functional data.

+Generally, there are many different concepts of sparsity and we refer to \cite{AV16} for a comprehensive overview.
+Throughout this paper, we use the terms sparse and dense in order to differentiate between the following two asymptotic scenarios:

+where the value $1/5$ of the exponent is determined by our theory.
+The sparse asymptotic scenario approximates cases where $m$ is relatively small in comparison to $n^{1/5}$, i.e., very small in comparison to $n$, and includes the finite-$m$ asymptotic of \cite{jiang2010covariate}.
+The dense asymptotic scenario approximates cases where $m$ is relatively large in comparison to $n^{1/5}$; however, not necessarily large in comparison to $n$.
+The terminology of sparse and dense asymptotic scenarios refers to the work of \cite{zhang2016sparse}.

+The term dense, however, must be used with caution as it has the here misleading connotation of many data points $m$, which not necessarily applies to this asymptotic scenario\footnote{Indeed, \cite{zhang2016sparse} use the term ultra-dense which has a potentially even more misleading connotation.}, since it includes cases where $m$ is relatively \emph{small} in comparison to $n$, i.e., scenarios with possibly not so many data points $m$.
+Indeed, for large $m$ it is usually advantageous to pre-smooth the single functions and to neglect the pre-smoothing error \citep{ZC07}.
+In this paper, we focus on cases where the pre-smoothing approach cannot be applied due to a too small $m$.